Electricity is generated in Ireland from a number of sources such as gas, coal, oil and renewable souces.

 If you have a complaint you should contact your electricity supplier or ESB Networks as appropriate.
 ESB Networks deals with complaints about faulty meters, connection costs, emergencies, planned outages and delays in getting connected.
 Complain to your supplier if it is to do with changing supplier, closing your account (including when moving house) or costs included on your bill.
 Advice on making a complaint is available on the Commission for Energy Regulation's website.

-If you are unable to resolve your complaint with your supplier or with ESB Networks you can take your complaint to the Regulator.
-Information on the Regulator's complaints handling procedures is available here.
+If you are unable to resolve your complaint with your supplier or with ESB Networks you can complain to the Regulator.

 Except in cases where there is a special agreement to the contrary, the amount of electricity supplied to your home will be measured by a meter or meters and other apparatus supplied and installed by ESB Networks.
 This equipment remains the property of ESB Networks.